socialement-competents/sococoin/README.md

 help Pôle Emploi applicants to use their website (https://www.pole-emploi.fr/accueil/).
-Our platform wasn't strongly linked with Pôle Emploi and could be used with any website, just by important a JavaScript file (our socomodule).
+Our platform wasn't strongly linked with Pôle Emploi and could be used with any website, just by importing a JavaScript file (our socomodule, see below).

 ## Ecosystem